Pavan1471/Pavan1471/README.md

 # 💫 About Me:
 My name is PavanKumar I'm a Front End Developer.
-I am passionate about creating intuitive and engaging interfaces that provide a seamless user experience.<br><br>• Skilled web developer with expertise in HTML, CSS, and JavaScript.<br><br>• Specializes in creating user-friendly and responsive websites that engage and delight users.<br><br>• Experience in creating visually appealing designs that are<br>optimized for performance and functionality.<br><br>• Constantly stays up-to-date with the latest trends and technologies in the field.
+I am passionate about creating intuitive and engaging interfaces that provide a seamless user experience.<br><br>• Skilled web developer with expertise in HTML, CSS, and JavaScript.<br><br>• Specializes in creating user-friendly and responsive websites that engage and delight users.<br><br>• Experience in creating visually appealing designs that are optimized for performance and functionality.<br><br>• Constantly stays up-to-date with the latest trends and technologies in the field.

 ## 🌐 Socials: